 Head Start was reauthorized by the Improving Head Start for School Readiness Act of 2007 (Public Law 110-134).
 In this reauthorization, age-eligible children whose families are determined to be homeless are categorically eligible for Head Start and Early Head Start programs.
 Many Head Start grantees serve families experiencing homelessness through home-based and center-based programs, both of which provide many supportive services to children and families regardless of their living circumstances.
 HHS issued a Notice of Proposed Rule Making (NPRM) regarding eligibility on March 18, 2011.
 This regulation affirms that the McKinney-Vento definition of “homeless” applies for Head Start eligibility and ensures that no requirements in the regulation create barriers for children experiencing homelessness being served in Head Start.
 Read additional information on the Administration for Children and Families website.

-- Maternal and Child Health Services Block Grant (Centers for Medicare & Medicaid Services)
+- Maternal and Child Health Services Block Grant (Health Services and Resources Administration)

 The Maternal and Child Health Services Block Grant has three components: formula block grants to 59 states and Territories, grants for Special Projects of Regional and National Significance, and Community Integrated Service Systems grants.
 It operates through a partnership with State Maternal and Child Health and Children with Special Health Care Needs programs.
 The Program supports direct care; core public health functions such as resource development, capacity and systems building; population-based functions such as public information and education, knowledge development, outreach and program linkage; technical assistance to communities; and provider training.